sbhakim/zebra/README.md

 - A corrected temporal protocol: run-disjoint splits, validation-only early stopping, true `(10, 14)` windows, and orderings drawn from domain identifiers instead of observed performance.
-- Seven strategies behind one interface — no-CL, EWC, SI, LwF, reservoir replay, temporal generative replay, and ZeBRa — plus a shuffled-rule control.
+- One interface over every arm — no-CL, EWC, SI, LwF, reservoir replay, temporal generative replay and ZeBRa, plus single-rule ablations and a shuffled-rule control.
+- Byte-efficient arms that fit a Class 2 budget: replay over a per-window uint8 buffer, the same buffer behind an LwF teacher, and a float32 hybrid at the same budget to tell the two apart.
-- Paired contrasts over the grid, with Wilcoxon signed-rank alongside a paired t so that disagreement between them is visible.
+- Paired contrasts over the grid, with Wilcoxon signed-rank alongside a paired t so that disagreement between them is visible, TOST equivalence for the contrasts that come back null, and a replay buffer-capacity sweep.

 Every number in the paper comes from an artifact under `generated/`.